FirelightWP/easy-fancybox/readme.txt

 = Theme Incompatibility checks =

-See known theme conflicts above first.
-Then follow these steps:
+1. See known theme conflicts above first, then continue with these following steps.
 1. Make sure your theme is capable of placing the needed javascript and css in the page header.
 Open any page on your site and view the source code by right-clicking on an empty section and selecting 'View source...' (or similar).
 There you will need to check of there are any references to javascript files like `jquery.fancybox-x.x.x.pack.js?ver=x.x.x` in the `<head>` section.
 There should also be a `easy-fancybox.css.php?ver=x.x.x` and some javascript that starts with `<!-- Easy FancyBox 1.3.4.9 using FancyBox 1.3.4 - RavanH (http://4visions.nl/en/wordpress-plugins/easy-fancybox/) -->`...
 If it's not there, your theme is really out of date.
 Consider switching to a new theme fast!
 1. Check if your theme wraps post/page content in a div with class `hentry`.
 If it doesn't, you might need to edit the option `Section(s)` on **Settings > Media** to reflect the class (or ID) name of the div that holds post/page content.
 1. Check if your theme makes the main jQuery library file load twice in the page source code.
 Look for references to javascript files like `jquery.js?ver=x.x.x` or `jquery.min.js`.
 If you find more than one, try to find out in which theme template file that second reference is hard-coded and remove that line.
 Usually in header.php or footer.php